Certified reduced-basis solutions of viscous Burgers equation parametrized by initial and boundary values: Reduction procedure

 \subsubsection{Expansion of the basis by initial data modes}

-In case they did not get chosen by the POD or greedy algorithm, one can optionally prepend to the reduced basis the constant function $\mathbf 1$, and the function $\sin(\omega_l^{u_0} \cdot)$ for $l=1,\ldots,n(u_0)$ and reorthonormalize the resulting basis.
-This will increase the size of the reduced basis (and thus online computation times) but ensures that $\ut{0} = u_0$ (i.e. initial error is zero).
+In case they did not get chosen by the POD or greedy algorithm, a classical strategy is to initialize the basis selection algorithms by taking in the reduced basis the constant function $\mathbf 1$, and the functions $\phiuzp$ for $l=1,\ldots,n(u_0)$.
+This may increase the size of the reduced basis (and thus online computation times) but ensures that $\ut{0} = u_0$ (i.e. initial error is zero).
 Such an enrichment can possibly be a good move, as the error gets accumulated and amplified throughout the time iterations, zero initial error will certainly reduce the (estimated, as well as actual) RB approximation error.